 Proprietary business content, or content that is unique to your organization, can provide a significant competitive advantage when managed and leveraged effectively, but that’s a difficult task, especially for organizations operating on a global scale.

-Modern organizations invest tremendous resources creating content to support critical business activities from providing new customers with the support they need to take full advantage of your product, to quickly acclimating new employees to your company, to providing the resources for employees to be successful in their career, and educating your partners.
+Modern organizations invest tremendous resources in creating content to support critical business activities from providing new customers with the support they need to take full advantage of your product, to quickly acclimating new employees to your company, to providing the resources for employees to be successful in their career and educating your partners.

 But too often, that content isn’t leveraged to its fullest potential, especially when organizations are curating and delivering content at scale.